 “Oh yeah, Bingo is at 4:30pm for those who want to join.”

 What a way to end your leaving speech, I think as I watch him walk back into the crowd.
+As for the bingo, I wouldn’t be surprised if many people decided to visit online bingo games, like the ones found at Swanky Bingo instead.
+I know many people who prefer to play online than in a physical bingo hall, but I guess it just depends on your personal preference, whether it’s playing in person, on your computer, or through an app similar to this xe88 apk app.
+If anyone does decide to take part though, I hope they win the jackpot!
 My attention is soon taken up again when I realise a huge 4th of July cake is being brought up to the area where we’re sitting.

 I stare at the frosted blue, white and red monstrosity as it’s carefully laid on the table opposite us, saliva filling my mouth straight away.